Race Discrimination

 - Workplace violence

-Your employer can be held accountable for racial harassment even if the person harassing you was not your superior.
-In fact, as long as your employer knew about the harassment and did not act, it can be held accountable for a co-worker’s or customer’s harassing behavior.
+Your employer can be held accountable for racial discrimination even if the person discriminating against you was not your superior.
+In fact, as long as your employer knew about the discrimination and did not adequately address it, the employer can be held accountable for a co-worker’s or customer’s discriminating behavior.

-Your employer can also be held accountable if it retaliates against you for reporting racial harassment.
+Your employer can also be held accountable if they retaliate against you for reporting racial discrimination .

-Florida state and federal employment laws do not only protect current employees from racial discrimination: they also protect applicants and potential applicants from discrimination during all phases of the hiring process.
+Florida state and federal employment laws not only protect current employees from racial discrimination, but they also protect applicants and potential applicants from discrimination during all phases of the hiring process.
 If you have been subjected to racial discrimination during the hiring process, you need to understand what your rights are under the law and what options you have to protect those rights.

 While it can be difficult to prove that racial discrimination has happened during the hiring process, it still occurs, and those who have been harmed by discrimination are protected under the law.
 By speaking with witnesses, reviewing facts and looking at the company’s history, we can often build a case that explicitly shows how discrimination took place.

-We never charge for a consultation, and we invite you to call us even if you’re having trouble with an unemployment benefits application.
+At the Law Office of William M. Julien, P.A., we never charge for a consultation, and we invite you to call us even if you’re having trouble with an unemployment benefits application.
 While evaluating those cases, we often discover cases of race discrimination or other violations of employee rights.
-To learn more about your legal options in a workplace discrimination case, contact the Law Office of William M. Julien, P.A., in Boynton Beach, or call our office at 561-560-5597 or toll-free at 888-993-4611.
+To learn more about your legal options, call our office in Boynton Beach or contact us online.